The Texas Census Institute conducts and disseminates research on census and American Community Survey issues and their application to Texas.

 Publications

-The 2020 Census Undercount of young children in Texas counties
+The 2020 Census Undercount in Texas Counties

 In partnership with Dr. Bill O’Hare from Count All Kids, this research brief estimates the 2020 Census undercount of Texas young children by county and studies county-level and regional patterns across the state.